-Cost of capital assets
+Cost of capital assets Accumulated depreciation 16,290,438

 Liabilities not due and payable from current available resources are not reported as liabilities in the governmental fund financial statements.
 All liabilities, both current and long-term, are reported in the government-wide financial statements.